-Giving a child the message that she needs to shift gears can be done simply by empathizing, redirecting the impulse, and setting a limit.
-That's how she
+Giving a child the message that she needs to shift gears can be done simply by:

-learns right and wrong.
-You never need to show the child she was wrong by punishing her.
+That's how children learn right and wrong.
+You never need to show the child they were wrong by punishing them.

 Punishment, by definition, is an action with an intent to hurt, either physically or emotionally, in order to teach a lesson.
 Punishment is effective only